openconfig/entity-naming/README.md

 The computation of the names is delegated to a set of vendor-specific naming implementations.
-The functions provided by the library are self-contained and free of any I/O. The code does not _not_ communicate with network devices or external services.
+The functions provided by the library are self-contained and free of any I/O. The code does _not_ communicate with network devices or external services.
 Rather, the library provides simple, pure-Go implementations of the vendor-specific entity naming conventions.